sunny0826/kubevela.github.io/docs/developer-experience-guide/appfile/check-ref-doc.md

 ---
-titile: Overview
+title: The Reference Documentation Guide of Capabilities
 ---

-## The Reference Documentation of Capabilities

 In this documentation, we will show how to check the detailed schema of a given capability (i.e. workload type or trait).